-Except as otherwise allowed by law, the Port shall not enter into any personal services contract subject to ORS 279C.100 - 279C.125 which expressly compensates a personal services provider under any of the following methodologies: (a) payment of the personal services provider's costs under the personal services contract plus a percentage of those costs; (b) payment of a percentage of the applicable Port project's construction costs, or of a percentage of the total costs of the applicable Port project; or (c) payment based on hourly rates for the personal services provider's personnel plus reimbursable expenses (sometimes referred to as a "time and materials" contract) when the personal services contract does not also include a maximum amount payable to the personal services provider under the contract.
+Except as otherwise allowed by law, the Port shall not enter into any personal services contract subject to ORS 279C.100 - 279C.125 which expressly compensates a personal services provider under any of the following methodologies: (a) payment of the personal services provider's costs under the personal services contract plus a percentage of those costs; (b) payment of a percentage of the applicable Port project's construction costs, or of a percentage of the total costs of the applicable Port project; or (c) payment based on hourly rates for the personal services provider's personal services contract does not also include a maximum amount payable to the personal services provider under the contract.

-- 279C.115 Direct contracts for services of consultants.
-(1) As used in this section, "consultant" means an architect, engineer, photogrammetrist, transportation planner or land surveyor. - (2) A contracting agency may enter into a contract for architectural, engineering, photogrammetric mapping, transportation planning or land surveying services or related services directly with a consultant if the project described in the contract consists of work that has been substantially described, planned or otherwise previously studied or rendered in an earlier contract with the consultant that was awarded under rules adopted under ORS 279A.065 and the new contract is a continuation of the project. - (3) A contracting agency may adopt criteria for determining when this section applies to a contract for architectural, engineering, photogrammetric mapping, transportation planning or land surveying services or related services.
+279C.115 Direct contracts for services of consultants.
+(1) As used in this section, "consultant" means an architect, engineer, photogrammetrist, transportation planner or land surveyor.

+(2) A contracting agency may enter into a contract for architectural, engineering, photogrammetric mapping, transportation planning or land surveying services or related services directly with a consultant if the project described in the contract consists of work that has been substantially described, planned or otherwise previously studied or rendered in an earlier contract with the consultant that was awarded under rules adopted under ORS 279A.065 and the new contract is a continuation of the project.

+(3) A contracting agency may adopt criteria for determining when this section applies to a contract for architectural, engineering, photogrammetric mapping, transportation planning or land surveying services or related services.
 [2003 c.794 §94; 2011 c.458 §5]